PoorBillionaire/libsccm-wiki/Development.md

 ## Import

-The remainder of this page assumes you have [built](https://github.com/libyal/libscca/wiki/Building) and imported the pyscca module in to your script, using the ```import``` declaration above your Python code:
+The remainder of this page assumes you have [built](https://github.com/libyal/libscca/wiki/Building) pyscca locally, and have imported the pyscca module into your script, using the ```import``` declaration above your Python code:

 ```import pyscca```